 The Directors on the Board represent a range of ages, nationalities and backgrounds.
-The Board's objective is for the Board and the boards of all key operating subsidiaries to maintain at least 40% female membership, 40% male membership and 20% of any gender that holds the relevant skills and experience.
-As at 30 June 2023, there was 50% female representation on the Board.
+The Board's objective is for the Board to maintain at least 40% female membership, 40% male membership and 20% of any gender that holds the relevant skills and experience.
+As at 30 June 2024, there was 44% female representation on the Board.